 For the small teams, there was no more waiting for an expert to get hired (not that someone was actually going to give us more headcount).
 No more waiting for the next conference to figure it out (even if someone was actually going to give us budget for a conference).
 No more waiting for an answer that may never come when we write a vague description of the problem and post it to a mailing list.
 No more trying to get our deliverables out while still trying to find time to figure it all out.
 Alone.
 Fastfastfast!

 Instead, they got a team of experts they could leverage.
 The virtual environment means they can share their screen talk about their real problems, in real time, and get answers.

 Access to the TPC Affinity Groups made it seem as if they had all effectively grown their teams--without adding to their headcount.

 It worked so well, we now have three different affinity groups -- one for General Technical Communications, one for Arbortext users, and one for Windchill IT Professionals.

 You can have it too

 For less than you pay for cable, you get the benefit of having experts at your disposal who can focus on your problems.
 Right now.
 Today.

 Groups are kept small to preserve the intimate atmosphere and to encourage close relationships.
 Group members are static—the same people meet week after week, so the close relationships can develop and members don't have to worry that some stranger is out there listening in.

 We don't share company secrets, we share strategies, expertise, and our networks.
 We talk candidly about things like working out linking strategies and legacy data management and developing instincts required for good topic based authoring.

 Think of it as part support group, part networking group, part discussion group.
-With the mastermind group at your side, you'll never be alone again.
+With the TPC Affinity Group at your side, you'll never be alone again.